 In March 2014 JLL Partners completed a merger between its portfolio company Pantheon Inc., a drugmaker, and vitamin maker Royal DSM NV's drug business, realizing about a 200% gain on its investment.
 Also in March, the firm recouped almost half of its $85 million investment in BioClinica through a recapitalization and merger with a competitor.

 In 2013 the firm profitably exited window maker PGT and NetSpend Holdings.
-It also realized gains on recapitalizing and taking public JGWPT Holdings, which operates under the J.G.
-Wentworth brand.
+It also realized gains on recapitalizing and taking public J.G.
+Wentworth Co.
 The firm is gathering commitment for its seventh fund with a $1 billion target.